gomarcd/quickphp/readme.md

 Your project is ready to be developed.

-You can optionally install [starter kits](https://laravel.com/docs/10.x/starter-kits)
+You can optionally install [starter kits](https://laravel.com/docs/10.x/starter-kits) like Breeze or others.

-As an example, you can install Breeze with:
+Install Breeze with:

 ```
 docker compose exec app composer require laravel/breeze --dev